-Appeal Process for Financial Aid & SAP
+Financial Aid and SAP Appeals

 A student who becomes ineligible for financial aid has the opportunity to appeal the decision.
-If student's appeal is approved, the student will be placed on academic warning for the term and be eligible to continue to receive financial aid.
+If the student's appeal is approved, the student will be placed on academic warning for the term and be eligible to continue to receive financial aid.